tellurion-kanata/CNN-for-video-transfer/README.md

 The defualt transformer and epoch_name are 'skip-simple' and 'latest' respectively.
 Details about training and test settings can be found in options.

-The training and evaluation dataset should be organized as:
+The training and evaluation dataset folder should be organized as:
 ├─filename
 │  ├─0
 │  │  ├─frame